IBM-DocumentHub/Documentation/documentation en/01 About DocumentHub.md

 DocumentHub is a CMS **tuned for application development**, to help **develop better applications in a shorter time and at lower costs**.

+To speed up the software development, DocumentHub provides the most common application functionalities which must be implemented in every software application.
+Instead of re-writing the same functionalities in each new application, they can be quickly reused from DocumentHub.

 DocumentHub is also a content sharing platform for authors to license their content to businesses and individuals for use in a wide variety of projects.